JohnLavender474/Megaman-Maverick/README.md

 "You’ll see, Mega Man!
 Soon, they’ll turn on you.
 Mark my words!"

-Before disappearing, a bird drops poop on Wily’s head, leaving him furious and fuming as he vanishes into the horizon.
+Before disappearing, a gleeful bird drops poop on Wily’s head, leaving him furious and fuming as he vanishes into the horizon.

 As Mega Man prepares to report to the arriving police, they unexpectedly draw their weapons.